andrewzweb/homelab/openwebui/README.md

 Open WebUI: Visit http://localhost:3001 to access the open-webui service.
 Pipelines: The pipelines service runs on http://localhost:9099 and depends on the open-webui service.

+### 6. Connect openwebui and pipelines

+Connect to Open WebUI:

+1. Navigate to the Admin Panel > Settings > Connections section in Open WebUI.
+2. When you're on this page, you can press the + button to add another connection.
+3. Set the API URL to http://localhost:9099 and the API key to 0p3n-w3bu!.

+Once you've added your pipelines connection and verified it, you will see an icon appear within the API Base URL field for the added connection.
+When hovered over, the icon itself will be labeled Pipelines.
+Your pipelines should now be active.

 ## Services

 ### Open WebUI